msjimc/Short-scripts/qsub/README.md

 * The 'o' file contains message normally written to the standard oupt stream - typically status messages.
 However, what is written to the two streams is not an absolute rule so the file may contain either type of message depending on how a program was written.

+Some qsub script are designed to process multiple files in parallel as job arrays.
+To make a job array you need to add the -t 1-n to the command line, where n is the number of tasks that need to be processed.
+When using a job array, each task gets its own 'e' and 'o' file with the tasks ID added to the end of the filename.

 ## Comments on each qsub script file

 <hr />